-Dubbing its agenda a "third alternative" for U.S. policy toward Iran, the Iran Policy Committee (IPC) argues that the United States must "keep open diplomatic and military options, while providing a central role for the Iranian opposition to facilitate regime change."
-According to it website, IPC is comprised "of former officials from the White House, State Department, Pentagon, intelligence agencies, and experts from think tanks and universities.
-The group claims that Iran is a "primary threat against the United States and its allies" and argues that military and diplomatic solutions should be combined in a strategy that calls "for change in Tehran based on Iranians instead of Americans."
-The group's slogan is: "Empowering Iranians for regime change."
+IPC, which claimed that it was comprised "of former officials from the White House, State Department, Pentagon, intelligence agencies, and experts," characterized Iran as a "primary threat against the United States and its allies," arguing that military and diplomatic solutions should be combined in a strategy that calls "for change in Tehran based on Iranians instead of Americans."
+The group's slogan was "Empowering Iranians for regime change."

-IPC is led by Raymond Tanter, a former National Security Agency staffer who is associated of with neoconservative Committee on the Present Dangerand the "pro-Israel" Washington Institute for Near East Policy.
-Members have included James Akins, former U.S. ambassador to Saudi Arabia who passed away in 2010; Bill Cowan, a retired Marine lieutenant colonel and chief executive of wvc3, Inc., a private contractor that provides security and intelligence services to the U.S. government and corporations; R. Bruce McColm, a former president of the International Republican Institute who has been associated with a number of neoconservative-led outfits, including Freedom Houseand Social Democrats-USA; Thomas McInerney, a retired air force lieutenant general and former vice president of the Pentagon contractor Loral Defense Systems; Paul E. Vallely, a retired army deputy general, adviser to the hardline Center for Security Policy, and coauthor with McInerney of the 2004 book Endgame—The Blueprint for Victory in the War on Terror; Charles T. "Chuck" Nash, a retired navy officer and founder of Emerging Technologies, a U.S. military contractor; and Edward Rowny, another retired army officer who served as an arms control negotiator during the Reagan and Bush Senior presidencies.
+Past members of IPC have included James Akins, former U.S. ambassador to Saudi Arabia who passed away in 2010; Bill Cowan, a retired Marine lieutenant colonel and chief executive of wvc3, Inc., a private contractor that provides security and intelligence services to the U.S. government and corporations; R. Bruce McColm, a former president of the International Republican Institute who has been associated with a number of neoconservative-led outfits, including Freedom House and Social Democrats-USA; Thomas McInerney, a retired air force lieutenant general and former vice president of the Pentagon contractor Loral Defense Systems; Paul E. Vallely, a retired army deputy general, adviser to the hardline Center for Security Policy, and coauthor with McInerney of the 2004 book Endgame: The Blueprint for Victory in the War on Terror; Charles T. "Chuck" Nash, a retired navy officer and founder of Emerging Technologies, a U.S. military contractor; and Edward Rowny, another retired army officer who served as an arms control negotiator during the Reagan and Bush Senior presidencies.

 IPC in particular has embodied the link between pro-MEK groups and pro-INC groups.
 A 2010 LobeLog investigation found that "through 2006, IPC shared an address, accountants, and some staff with multiple organizations that either fronted for or had direct ties to the INC, even sharing staff members with those groups.
 Some of those ties have continued through today."

-The January 19, 2006 rally was organized by the Council for Democratic Change in Iran, which is a front group for the MEK.
-The keynote speaker, by video conference, was Maryam Rajavi.
-Tanter was one of the featured speakers.
-In his speech, he said that the revolution in Iran will not be one of the nonviolent "color revolutions" likes those in central Europe.
+At a January 2006 rally organized by the MEK, Tanter opined that the revolution in Iran will not be one of the nonviolent "color revolutions" likes those in central Europe.
 "To say that the only route in Iran is the non-violent route of Gandhi and King is to misunderstand the nature of the theocratic regime in Tehran."

 The pro-MEK rally was endorsed by two senators: Sen. Tom Coburn (R-OK) and Sen. Kay Bailey Hutchison (R-TX), as well as by the House's Iran Human Rights and Democracy Caucus and by four individual congressional representatives: Reps.
 Christopher Shays (R-CT), Ed Towns (D-NY), Bob Filner (D-CA), and Sheila Jackson Lee (D-TX).